strongloop-archive/strong-gateway/README.md

 - **Rate limiting**: control how many requests can be made within a given time period for identified api consumers.
 - **Reverse proxy**: forward the requests to the server that hosts the api endpoint

+## License

+The module is licensed under [StrongLoop Subscription Agreement](https://strongloop.com/license/).

+Please run `slc arc --licenses` and log in with your strongloop.com user to check if you have a valid license to use StrongLoop API Gateway.
+All new users will get a 30 day trial license for `gateway` automatically.